-Jun 09: Kids' scavenger hunt, meet at LaBonte Park at time TBA
+Jul 14: Kids' scavenger hunt, meet at the Feeding Laramie Valley building adjacent to LaBonte Park at 8 am.

 Programs are held in the Berry Biodiversity Conservation Center auditorium (Room 138) unless otherwise noted.
 This building is located on the University of Wyoming campus at 10th and Lewis St. There is free parking after 5 pm at the lot on Lewis St. Bird chats with refreshments begin at 6:30 pm and the programs begin at 7:00 pm.

 Jan 31: Raptor Identification by Tim Banks.
 Intrigued by that hawk perched on the power pole, mesmerized by that eagle soaring in the distance, but not quite sure how to identify it?
 This program will provide some basic tips and guidelines to help sharpen your skills for identifying our local birds of prey.

 Feb 28: Audubon Rockies Conservation Programs by Alison Holloran.
 Alison is the Executive Director of Audubon Rockies, and will present on their conservation programs and ways everyone can get involved, from planting a wildlife garden in your own yard to having your voices heard on Capitol Hill!

 Mar 28: Laramie Rivers Conservation District projects by Tony Hoch.
 Tony will gives us a final report on the yttrium plant reclamation project, and other news from the LRCD.